 - Enhancement of markets and competitiveness.

-The EU Bioeconomy Strategy is currently under review by the European Commission (under the lead of DG Research & Innovation) and the revised strategy is expected to be issued on the occasion of a High-Level Bioeconomy Conference on 22 October 2018.
+A revised EU Bioeconomy Strategy was issued on the occasion of a High-Level Bioeconomy Conference on October 2018.